DopierRex/OneNext/README.md

 SAMCOUPE

-When you have finished flashing all of the extra cores, restart your Spectrum Next in defaulf Next personality.
+When you have finished flashing all of the extra cores, restart your Spectrum Next in default Next personality.

 Please read QUICKSTART for more information on how to use each of the extra cores, this file is found inside the folders SAMCOUPE, CPC6128, MSX, NES, COLECO, ATARI, together with README

 For the Acorn BBC Master, please read BBC_QUICKSTART in directory BBC, which contains more detailed information due to the membrane keyboard support and commands.

-IMPORTANT: This build and its repository do NOT include game roms, so in order to use the extra systems cores, it is your own prerogative to add games/roms in relevant folders.
-Please check README.txt inside each of the extra systems directory: SAMCOUPE, CPC6128, MSX, NES, COLECO, ATARI
+IMPORTANT: This build and its repository do NOT include game roms; so for the extra systems, it is your own prerogative to add games/roms in the relevant folders.
+Please check README.txt inside each of the extra system directory: SAMCOUPE, CPC6128, MSX, NES, COLECO, ATARI

 Now, you can start extra machines and consoles, switch WiFi off, manage files, or play music.. all from your NextZXOS menu!